-This level of hierarchy includes financial assets that are measured by reference to quoted prices (unadjusted) in active market for identical assets or liabilities.
-This category consist of investment in quoted equity shares.
+This level of hierarchy includes financial assets that are measured by reference to quoted prices (unadjusted) in active market for identical assets in habilities.
+This rategory consist of investment in quoted equity shares.

-Valuation techniques with observable inputs (Level 2):
+Valuation techniques with observable inputs (Level 2).

-This level of hierarchy includes financial assets and financial liabilities, measured using inputs other than quoted prices included within Level 1 that are observable for the asset or liability either directly (i.e., as prices) or indirectly (i.e., derived from prices) and investment in unquoted mutual funds.
+This level of hierarchy includes financial assets and financial liabilities, measured using inputs other than quoted prices included within Level 1 that are observable for the asset or liability either directly (i.e., or prions) or indirectly (i.e., derived frem prices) and investment in unquoted method funds.